 Yoga is an ancient form of exercise good for chronic pain, just as it is suitable for people who do not have chronic pain.
-Choose a yoga style, such as Hatha yoga, that is gentle on your joints and the rest of your body.
+Choose a yoga style, such as Restorative yoga or Hatha yoga that is gentle on your joints and the rest of your body.
 Yoga practice will relax you and will make you feel better on a physical and emotional level.

 Use positive affirmations to reprogram your mind towards a positive mindset.
 Affirmations can help you accept your life, meaning more peace of mind and a better quality of life.